EMPOWERING THE PLANET.

 Empowering the work force with hydrogen.

-Our partnership with Caterpillar, established over 25 years ago, is advancing new technologies for off-highway powertrains - in pursuit of a low-carbon future.
+Our strategic collaboration with Caterpillar, established more than 25 years ago, is advancing new technologies for off-highway powertrains in pursuit of a low-carbon future.

 “Loughborough and Caterpillar are committed to accelerating solutions for a more sustainable future and enabling an inclusive and diverse workforce.”